Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Methods

-Information about the center that performed the data acquisition is present in the dataset as metadata.
-We model it as a categorical variable that may take values from 0 to 7, namely one for each known center in the training data.
+{The center that performed the data acquisition may act as a confounder on both the main task and the additional, desired targets. }{Figure~\ref{fig:dist.breakdown}, for example, illustrates how the acquisition center impacts the nuclei density, i.e. the observed values of nuclei count.} For this reason, we use information about the center that performed the data acquisition to model an adversarial task, using the center value that is present in the dataset as metadata.
+We model it as a categorical variable that may take values from 0 to 7, namely one for each known center in the data.

 Since there is no specific information on acquisition centers in Camelyon16 and PanNuke, these have been modeled as two distinct acquisition centers in addition to the five known centers of Camelyon17.
 This information is partly inaccurate, since we know that in both datasets more than a single acquisition center was involved \citep{camelyon,gamper2020pannuke}.
-The noise introduced by this information may limit the benefits introduced by the adversarial branch but it should not affect negatively the performance.
+The noise introduced by this information may limit the benefits introduced by the adversarial branch but it should not affect the performance negatively.
 In the future, unsupervised domain alignment methods may also be explored.
 The prediction of this variable is added to the architecture as an undesired target branch, referred to as \textit{center} in the experiments.